Unitary Complexity and the Uhlmann Transformation Problem

 We show that the verifier described in \cref{prot:qip_for_uhlmann} satisfies the required properties of $\avgUnitaryQIP$ protocols.
-First, it is clear that the verifier runs in polynomial time.
-This uses the fact that the $\stateQIP$ and approximate measurement verifiers run in polynomial time, and the succinct descriptions of $\ket{C}^{\ot m}$ and $\ket{D}^{\ot m}$ are polynomial-sized in the lengths of the succinct descriptions $\hat C$ and $\hat D$.
-We prove the completeness and soundness conditions in separate lemmas: \begin{enumerate} \item There is an honest quantum prover that success with probability at least $1 - 2^{-n+1}$ (\cref{lem:sucuhl_qip_completeness}). \item The verifier satisfies the soundness condition of an $\avgUnitaryQIP_{1 - 2^{-n+1}, 1/2, 1/q}$ protocol (\cref{lem:sucuhl_qip_soundness}). \end{enumerate} Combined, \cref{lem:sucuhl_qip_completeness,lem:sucuhl_qip_soundness} imply \cref{lem:succuhl_in_qip}. \end{proof}
+First, the verifier runs in $\poly(n,r)$ time.
+This uses the fact that the $\stateQIP$ protocol and approximate reflection algorithm runs in $\poly(n,r)$ time, and the succinct descriptions of $\ket{C}^{\ot m}$ and $\ket{D}^{\ot \ell}$ are $\poly(n,r)$-sized in the lengths of the succinct descriptions $\hat C$ and $\hat D$.
+We now prove that the verifier satisfies the completeness and soundness properties.